dojo/docs/dijit/_TemplatedMixin.rst

 A template can also reference substitution variables like ${title}. ${title} references the title attribute of the widget.

 However, this is not recommended, as (due to implementation details) it only handles setting of the title on widget instantiation.
-In other words, myWidget.attr('title', 'My new title') won't work if you use substitution variables.
+In other words, myWidget.set('title', 'My new title') won't work if you use substitution variables.

 See the section on attributeMap in :ref:`Writing Widgets <quickstart/writingWidgets>` for an alternative to substitution variables.